 Motor Boat, however, has given up.
 He elects to stay in the house, sleep, and depend on luck.
 Tea Cake tries to argue with him, but to no avail.

 Janie and Tea Cake strike out on their own.
 They must swim through the flood to reach safety.
-Janie is not a strong swimmer and Tea Cake has to hold her up.
+Janie isn't a strong swimmer and Tea Cake has to hold her up.
 This exhausts both of them.
-By the time they reach a stopping point – the bridge at Six Mile Bend – fleeing workers have crowded it so there is no room to stand.
+By the time they reach a stopping point—the bridge at Six Mile Bend—fleeing workers have crowded it so there's no room to stand.

 Death is everywhere.
 Tea Cake is too exhausted to stand and collapses.

 Janie spots a piece of tar-paper roofing nearby and thinks it could provide a makeshift roof for poor Tea Cake.
 However, when she grabs the roofing, it acts like a gigantic kite, catching the wind and blowing her out into the raging water.

 Nearby, a cow is slowly swimming in the flood with a massive dog sitting on its back and shivering.
 Tea Cake yells for Janie to grab onto the cow’s tail to be dragged to safety.